TimeSheet Reporter® – Features At a Glance

 Secure and safe login – Control user access

 Secure and safe login for your users is important.
-In the hosted version of TSR (where we host the server part, so you only need to install the Outlook user agent), your administrator of TSR will create the user credentials for each user, which makes you in command of security.
+Your administrator of TSR will create the user credentials for each user, which makes you in command of security.
 When the TSR user agent is communicating (for example user credentials and time registrations) with the TSR server hosted with us, it will be done via Secure Socket Layer (SSL) encryption, meaning that your data traffic is secure and safe.